 - Part I (Great Expectations)

-- Part III (Thinking about Design Thinking)
+- Part III (Design Thinking)

-- Part IV: (Legal and Fundraising)
+- Part IV (Legal & Fundraising)

 - Part V (Marketing & Networking)